Spencer Lord: Career

 Lord made his television debut appearing in the fourth season of Riverdale as Terry.
 In 2021, Lord portrayed journalist Nate Eaton in Doomsday Mom: The Lori Vallow Story, his first role as a real person, for which he researched by watching hours of Eaton's reporting online.
 Eaton later interviewed Lord about his role for East Idaho News.
 Lord starred in the television films Honeymoon to Remember and Fishing for Love (both 2021) as Kyle and Zack, respectively.

 Lord guest starred in The Good Doctor.
 He starred in the television rom-com film Mixed Baggage in 2022.
 He had a recurring role from 2023 to 2024 on Family Law as Aiden Walsh, a firefighter.
 Lord joined the cast of Heartland in the seventeenth season, playing Nathan Pryce Jr., one of the protagonist's love interests.
 In March 2024, Lord was cast as Owen in the second season of The Last of Us.
+He was promoted to a series regular for the third season in March 2026, and appeared in Leah McKendrick's film Voicemails for Isabelle in June.